Blog hero image

 Migros Bank

-The account offering is solid: free account management, optional savings account, and a free Visa debit card.
+The account offering is solid: free account management, an optional savings account, and a free Visa debit card.

 For US persons who speak German fluently and are already Migros customers, Migros Bank can be a viable solution.
 For everyone else, there are better options.